Blurred Vision: Studio album releases

 Blurred Vision's debut album Organized Insanity, produced by Terry Brown was released in April 2015.
 It garnered considerable praise in the music press, with journalist Malcolm Dome declaring it "one of the best of 2015" and Craig Hartranft calling it a "promise of great things to come from Blurred Vision" Upon release of the album, a UK tour supporting British Rock band Uriah Heep kicked off, which saw Blurred Vision, joined by Brown, embark on a ten date run across England.

 'Manhattan' (Manhattan Undying Original Motion Picture Soundtrack) was released on 3 April 2020.
 The album includes songs heard in the feature film plus bonus tracks that were written and recorded for the movie but not used in the final release.
 The film, directed by Babak Payami and starring Luke Grimes and Sarah Roemer, was released through Paramount Pictures in 2016.
 The album was preceded by two singles including 'Tonight Pt.
 2 (Manhattan Nights)' and 'Arms Of Our World'.

 'Redemption', the band's second studio album followed the release of the band's soundtrack album and was digitally released on 5 June 2020.
-It consists of 9 original songs and was produced once again by Terry Brown.
+It consists of nine original songs and was produced once again by Terry Brown.

-The album was released during the 2020 Covid19 Pandemic and lockdown and preceded by a music video for the track 'What Have I Become' that featured the Powerhouse Fellowship Soul Choir, who originally appear on the album version of the song.
+The album was released during the 2020 COVID-19 Pandemic and lockdown and preceded by a music video for the track 'What Have I Become' that featured the Powerhouse Fellowship Soul Choir, who originally appear on the album version of the song.
 The video was recorded in isolation as members and singers all recorded their own performances from their homes and studios.